 5. Bali Treetop Adventure – David’s Favourite activity in Bali

 Bringing the kids this Bali Holiday?
 Treetop Adventure Park near Bedugul in the central highlands of Bali is a must for all family-inspired holidays on the island of Bali!
-Recommended by our CEO and company founder, David, this place is a lot of fun!
+Recommended by the company founder, David, this place is a lot of fun!
 Exciting, adventurous, beautiful surroundings, it’s the perfect family day out!
 Combine it with a visit to the beautiful lake temple Pura Danu Beratan and the Botanical Gardens of Bedugul and moms, dads and kids will all be happy as can be.
 Lovely!
 Bali Treetop Adventures features varying levels of difficulty, making it fun and challenging for all family members.
 Kids have to be above 4 years old.

 Bali Treetop Adventure Park, Candikuning, Baturiti, Tabanan Regency, Bali.
 Contact: (0361) 9340009.
 Open every day from 9.30 am – 6 pm